 These are just some of the reasons people may have anticipatory grief:

-• Learning an unborn baby may have a congenital disorder
+Learning that an unborn baby may have a congenital disorder

 Signs